manpagez: man pages & more

 <revision-range>

-passed, but in --advance <branch> mode, they should have a single
+parse(1).
+In --advance <branch> mode, the range should have a

-tip, so that it's clear where <branch> should point to.
-See
+single tip, so that it's clear to which tip the advanced <branch>

 Commit Limiting